alanl0566/sep11-freedom-project/entries/entry06.md

 ```

-23 to 43 lines of code shows it is a working map and my second map to my game and those are Syntax for adding object like a block to the gound.
+23 to 43 lines of code show it is a working map and my second map to my game and those are Syntax for adding objects like a block to the ground.
 After finishing my MVP and Beyond MVP, I finish my game.
-Also starting to
+Also starting to prepare for the Expo elevator pitch and the In-class presentation. so I start getting ready

 ### Expo elevator pitch takeaways